COMP2150-24s1/level-design-assessment-Mingyou-Han/README.md

 which is similar to this switch that creates an acid pool as players progress through the level 3 platform Obby in order to increase tension and challenge.

 ### 1.3.
 Challenge

 A Challenge is a type of hard fun which is driven by frustration, obstacles and practice.
 I have designed this level to require jumping shots alongside interference from moving platforms that block the bullets.

 ![Challenge Timing](<Challenge Timing.png>)

-This final level was set up and introduced after the player was given similar practice shots of the jump and shooting mechanic, ramping up the difficulty curve to keep player in flow state.
+This final level was set up and introduced after the player was given similar practice shots of the jump and shooting mechanic, ramping up the difficulty curve to keep the player in a flow state.

 ![Practices to Jumping Shots](PracticeJumpShots.png)

 Circled in red is the target which the player needs to shoot alongside the spitters, this also introduces bullet interaction to the switch as the player may accidentally shoot the switch in the process.
 And in green are the platforms spawning as the switches are hit, foreshadowing the mechanics of the following level.
 The main challenge is also controlling the jumping as players already learnt the basic movements.
-The one block jump on horizontal moving platforms requires an intuitive understanding of jump distance and patience to pass the final Room.
+The one-block jump on horizontal moving platforms requires an intuitive understanding of jump distance and patience to pass the final Room.

 ![alt text](<JUMPING and timing and one block jump.png>)

-This image illustrates the jumping shot that need to be made on the first moving platform, then player needs to jump from the second platform to the one-block width platform that is moving vertically.
+This image illustrates the jumping shot that needs to be made on the first moving platform, then the player needs to jump from the second platform to the one-block width platform that is moving vertically.

 ### 1.4.
 Exploration